rocket-pool/RPIPs/RPIPs/RPIP-42.md

 ## Specification
 Array indexing in this section is zero-based.

-- The oDAO SHALL be able to penalize stake at the node level when a [Penalizable offense](#penalizable-offenses) is committed
+- The oDAO SHALL be able to penalize stake at the megapool level when a [Penalizable offense](#penalizable-offenses) is committed
 - Prior to creating a validator, there MUST be no `debt` from penalties on the megapool
   - There SHALL be a function provided to pay off `debt` with ETH
   - There MAY be a convenience function to use a single ETH payment to pay off existing `debt` and create an additional validator